 Cynthia Erivo is playing the former slave and abolitionist, Harriet Tubman, in the new Harriet Tubman movie.

-Want to add another Harriet Tubman movie (and other abolitionist films) to your studies?
+Want to add other movies about Harriet Tubman (or other abolitionist films) to your studies?

 ALSO CHECK OUT:

 12 Quick Harriet Tubman Facts